d-shap/imagemagick-gradle-plugin/README.md

 Configure the plugin with an `imagemagick` block.
 Configuration consist of a set of pipelines.
 Each pipeline is a set of commands applied to a set of source files.
-For example, one set of images should be converted from `.jpg` to `.png` format.
+For example, one set of images should be converted from JPG to PNG format.
 Another set of images should be resized.
 ```
 imagemagick {